freelawproject/x-ray/README.md

 {}
 ```

-A fun trick you can now do is to make a file with one URL per line, call it `urls.txt`.
+A fun trick you can do is to make a file with one URL per line, call it `urls.txt`.
 Then you can run this to check each URL:

 ```bash
 xargs -n 1 xray  < urls.txt